-The Accelerated Medical Assisting Program will be accepting applications soon for the fall 2021 semester.
-The online application will be posted on this website in late February-early March, 2021.
+The Accelerated Medical Assisting Program (AMAP) is now accepting applications for the Fall'21 semester.
+The online application is posted below.
 In order to be eligible for the fall lottery selection for the class, applicants must have completed the prerequisites, MA70-Medical Terminology and ENGL1A-English Composition OR the classes must be in progress during the spring 2021 semester.

 The Accelerated Medical Assisting Department (AMAP) provides a new, streamlined path to a career as a Certified Medical Assistant.
 Modeled after Cabrillo’s Dental Hygiene, Nursing and Radiologic Technology programs, all students will take the same block of classes and move through the program together as one cohort.
 The courses provide a strong foundation in the essential skills employers have told us are needed to succeed in this career.